Pinetree-Lee/starter-hugo-academic/content/authors/admin/_index.md

 ---
 I﻿ am a Mechanical Engineering graduate student in **KAIST**.
 My research focuses on heat transfer, phase change phenomena, and their variety of applications such as thermal management of electronics or sustainable energy.
 R﻿ecently, I have been conducting research on a embedded cooling device for high flux dissipating electronics.

-Besides my research, I enjoy sharing my projects, theories and writing essays about miscellnaeous topics
+Besides my research, I enjoy sharing my projects, theories and writing essays about miscellnaeous topics.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.